cube-js/cube/guides/react-pivot-table/content/4_app.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/43ljijihw21cpknz4i22.png)

 Let's choose "React", "React Antd Dynamic", "Bizcharts", and click "OK".
-Just in a few seconds you'll have a newly created front-end app in the `dashboard-app` folder.
+In just a few seconds you'll have a newly created front-end app in the `dashboard-app` folder.
 Click "Start dashboard app" to run it, or do the same by navigating to `dashboard-app` and running:

 ```bash
 npm run start